krisnova/.net/content/posts/ego-death.md

 title: "Ego death."
 date: 2023-06-20
 author: Kris Nóva
-description: Starting to explore what a true "static micro blog" might look like.
+description: Social media aggravates the ego.
+Virtuous content drifts to the extremes and becomes counter productive at scale.
+Focusing on external validation is futile and robs the soul of a deeper meaning.
 math: true
 tags:
-  - Microblog
+  - Social Media
-  - Update
+  - Virtue Signaling
-  - Social
+  - Self
 ---

 As I begin settling into a new flow of my life I find myself finding tremendous sanctuary and peace with myself.